 Your story can be one of recovery and healing of the mind, body, and spirit.
 You can begin the journey to freedom from addiction and alcoholism by reaching out for help today.
-Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, offer inside and outside 12-Step meetings in the Residential Program, and can help you develop all the tools necessary to achieve and maintain permanent sobriety.
-For more information about treatment options, including Detox and Residential Treatment, please call today: (877) 279-1777
+Oceanfront Recovery, a treatment facility in beautiful Laguna Beach, offers inside and outside 12-Step meetings in the residential program.
+It can help you develop all the tools necessary to achieve and maintain permanent sobriety.
+For more information about treatment options, including detox and residential treatment, please call today at 877.296.7477.